Use a standard cover letter for sectors like business, law, accountancy and retail.

 Third paragraph: Tell them what you can do for them

 Write about what you can do for the company.
 Talk about your career goals and make these relevant to the position you're applying for.
 Provide examples from your CV that prove you have the skills that they need.

 Fourth paragraph: Sum up why you’re the right person for the job

 Signing off your cover letter

 Use "Yours sincerely" if you know the name of the hiring manager, or "Yours faithfully" if you do not.
 Follow this with your full name.
-You may also wish to include your email address and phone number just below this.
+You may also wish to include your email address and phone number.